voschezang/coding-handbook/scrum-guide.md

     - Take action.
 E.g. escalate a problem.
 - Facilitating, showing, giving perspective
     - Facilitator or coach
     - Actively do nothing.
-E.g. let small problems show up to allow the team to react.
+Observe.
+E.g. let small problems reveal itself to the team.
     - Point north

 ### Developers

 The rest of the **development teams** do not have a hierarchy and are instead self-organizing.
 They deliver periodic increments of work, which can be released if desirable.
 A PO or SM can also have a developer role.
 Developers should have enough autonomy to be able to take ownership of their work.
-They should be hold accountable by each other (as a team) rather than by an external party.
+They are accountable for:

+- Creating and adjusting the plan for the current sprint.
+- Instilling quality by adhering to the Definition of Done.
+- Holding each other accountable.

 The **Scrum teams** consists of the SM and Development team.
 It excludes stakeholders.
 The Development team includes developers and the PO.
 Scrum prescribes a team size of at most 10 members, unless there is a good reason to have a larger team.